wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.4.1 =
+- (06 Sep 2009) - Added feature: Auto form fill email address and name (username) on the contact form for logged in users.
+- Added feature: prints "From a WordPress user: <username>" on email footer for logged in users.
+- Added feature: Date/Time timestamp on email footer (uses Date/Time format from general options setting).
+- Added Russian Language (ru_RU) - Translated by [Bezraznizi](http://www.sprestij.ru/)

 = 1.4 =
 - (06 Sep 2009) Now uses wp_mail function so that users who use the SMTP mail plugins will be supported.